pluskid/Mocha.jl/docs/tutorial/mnist.rst

    using Mocha

-Then we will define a data layer, which read the HDF5 file and provide input for the network:
+Then we will define a data layer, which reads the HDF5 file and provides input for the network:

 .. code-block:: julia